 Défendez les droits de Pannir Selvam Pranthaman et envoyez une lettre d'appel – par courrier, e-mail ou par fax et postez dans les réseaux sociaux – à la ou aux personnes cibles désignées (voir sous ADRESSES et GUIDE RÉSEAUX SOCIAUX).

-→ Délai pour prendre action: 1er mars 2025.
+→ Délai pour prendre action: 1er mai 2025.

 → Veuillez écrire en anglais ou dans votre propre langue.